mooreryan/TenderIsTheByte/collections/_posts/2021-10-02-ocaml-re2-tutorial.md

 If you want to work with the `Re2.Match.t` directly, you can use functions from the [complicated interface](https://ocaml.janestreet.com/ocaml-core/latest/doc/re2/Re2/index.html#complicated-interface) like [first_match](https://ocaml.janestreet.com/ocaml-core/latest/doc/re2/Re2/index.html#val-first_match) and [get_matches](https://ocaml.janestreet.com/ocaml-core/latest/doc/re2/Re2/index.html#val-get_matches).

-If you need to work with submatches of every match in a string rather than just the first, you will want to use `get_matches` or `get_matches_exn`.
+If you need to work with submatches of every match in a string rather than just the first, and you need direct access to the `Match.t`, you will want to use `get_matches` or `get_matches_exn`.
 Let's try it out with a weird, little example.

 Say we have a string made up of chunks.
 Each chunk is a number followed by an `A` (for add) or an `S` (for subtract) (e.g., `50A` and `3S`).
 The chunk describes an arithmetic operation: `12A` means add 12 to the previous total; `3S` means subtract 3 from the previous total.